 Most AI tools' “publish” buttons fling your page out to the whole internet.
 FigurePages hands you the guest list.

 Send a page to specific colleagues by email, or to everyone in your Microsoft organisation.
-They sign in with Microsoft or Google, and only the people on your list get through.
+They sign in with Microsoft, Google, or Apple, and only the people on your list get through.

 Who opened your page, how many times, and when they last looked — with totals, unique viewers, and a per-person breakdown.